palma-ice/yelmo-docs/docs/remapping.md

 ```

+The smoothing radius should be chosen such that it is the smallest value possible that removes blocky artifacts from the field.

 ## Summary

 It can be tedious to process data from a climate model into the right format to drive Yelmo.
 Tools like `cdo` help to reduce this burden.
 Other tools like NetCDF Operator `NCO` and today numerous Python-based libraries and tools can also be used.